-In response to the emerging shortages of qualified addiction treatment and recovery services professionals, SAMHSA/CSAT instructed the ATTC Network to develop and implement a national addiction treatment workforce data collection effort.
+In response to the emerging shortages of qualified addiction treatment and recovery services professionals, SAMHSA/CSAT, in 2012, instructed the ATTC Network to develop and implement a national addiction treatment workforce data collection effort.

 The goal of this survey was to answer three basic questions about the addictions treatment and recovery services workforce: